rubinashaik2022/AI301-Capstone/Contribution2.md

         -> apply only after explicit approval
 ```

+Phase I deliberately supports modification only.
+A proposed action is rejected unless every physical effect is a modification to an existing writable, non-generated `.cs` file inside the workspace.
+This policy avoids project-system ambiguity and keeps the first release truthful about what it can safely persist.

 ### Why Preview and Apply Are Separate

 A code fix may affect more than the source token where the diagnostic appears.
 The two-step workflow provides several safeguards:

 - The caller reviews a unified diff before mutation.
-- The exact `ChangedSolution` reviewed during preview is stored with the token.
+- The exact intended bytes derived from the reviewed `ChangedSolution` are stored with the token.
 - Apply does not recalculate the action or replay a text patch.
 - Explicit approval is required before disk writes.
 - Backups are created before source mutation.
 - Stale affected files are rejected rather than overwritten.
+- The original encoding and byte-order-mark choice are preserved.

-### Why the Changed Solution Is Stored
+### Why the Changed Solution Is Calculated Once

 Roslyn `Solution` objects are immutable snapshots.
 Executing a `CodeAction` produces a proposed `ChangedSolution`, but it does not alter physical files.
 The diff is generated by comparing: